CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which creates a new course at the university and returns it.

 #### `getCourse(String courseName)`
 Which returns the course with the corresponding name.
-If no course with this name exists, return `None`/`null`.
+If no course with this name exists, return `null`.

 #### `getListOfCourses()`
 Which returns a list of courses.